 Interview with Georgia Webber on her comic Dumb about damaging her vocal cords – in Paper Darts [DEFUNCT link]

-Dack Virnig sign-reading Calvin & Hobbes for hearing impaired
+Dack Virnig sign-reading Calvin & Hobbes for Deaf/Hard of Hearing

 Michael Skyer talk on importance of visual communication & multimodality in education